 Why I think you should get one because:🤷

-With a squat bar you typically find that it’s much longer than a normal power bar📏, I think the thought here was to allow bigger lifters with poor shoulder mobility🤷 to kind of set the bar appropriately and not worry about any kind of shoulder issues.
+With a squat bar you typically find that it’s much longer than a normal powerlifting bar📏, I think the thought here was to allow bigger lifters with poor shoulder mobility🤷 to kind of set the bar appropriately and not worry about any kind of shoulder issues.

-Also, if you have a 49 inches gym rack, They’re really beneficial to a lot of people, and depending on what type of power bar you generally have or if you have a competition style collar on there.
+Also, if you have a 49 inches power rack, They’re really beneficial to a lot of people and depending on what type of powerlifting bar you generally have or if you have a competition-style thin collar on there.

 ➡️ This means that really, no matter where the bar is centered or positioned in the rack when it’s racked while walking out, you’ll no longer clip the sides of the rack, which can be very disruptive for anybody.

-As you load more weights and as the weight is obviously further pushed out because the bar is longer, it’s really beneficial to a lot of people’s training.
+As you load more weights onto it.
+The weight is obviously further pushed out because the bar is longer, it’s really beneficial to a lot of people’s training.

 It means that not only do you have a lot of contact points on your back but those contact points are really sharp and when you set up with a squat bar, you really know and feel it because it’s not going anywhere, or slip which can really help on hot days when it’s pushing 100 degrees.

-For that reason, a lot of people chalk their back in competition to negate this, in training, they might wear an A7 bar grip shirt or things of that nature.
+For that reason, a lot of people chalk their back in competition to negate this.
+In training, they might wear an A7 bar grip shirt or things of that nature.

-With a lot of these squat bars what you’ll notice on this one, in particular, is the rogue stainless steel squat bar is fully knurled across the entire shaft, which is NICE FEATURE.
+With a lot of these squat bars, what you’ll notice on this one, in particular, is the Rogue stainless steel squat bar is fully knurled across the entire shaft, which is NICE FEATURE.

 While setting up the bar on your back.
 You might notice that some squat bar like Strength Shop- bastard squat bar has a lot more rings💍 on it than your normal barbell.

-It also has a center ring, so that way if you’re getting under the bar and lining up you don’t need someone to help set you up, you can ensure that you’re always in the center of the bar.
+It also has a center ring, so that way, if you’re getting under the bar and lining up, you don’t need someone to help set you up.
+You can ensure that you’re always in the center of the bar.

-The fact that I generally use roller cups for my rack so I can always position the bar as CENTER sometimes even though I think the bar is centered because this is so much longer and I’m not running into the sleeves as quickly as I would with a PowerBar.
+The fact that I generally use roller cups for my rack so I can always position the bar as CENTER sometimes even though I think the bar is centered because this is so much longer and I’m not running into the sleeves as quickly as I would with a Powerlifting Bar.

 I could potentially be a little bit off-center otherwise, so I can always make sure with this Center knurl mark and I’m always in the center where I need to be obvious to set myself up for as much success as possible.

-Now this might not seem like a big thing to a lot of you but if you talk to someone who takes a narrow grip, they usually will use the start of the knurling in order to position their hands instead of someone using the actual powerlifting ring marks or whatnot.
+Now, this might not seem like a big thing to a lot of you, but if you talk to someone who takes a narrow grip, they usually will use the start of the knurling in order to position their hands.
+Instead of someone using the actual powerlifting ring marks or whatnot.

 💭 This just gives you another guide point that if you usually used to grip where the knurling starts to set up, this is just an easier way to go about doing it.

-If you’re actually competing in a Federation, so pretty much anyone outside the IPF.
+If you’re actually competing in a Federation, so pretty much anyone outside the IPF (International Powerlifting Federation).
 You’re probably using a squat bar.

-Having a bar that you’re going to use in competition can be very helpful otherwise if you’re used to training on a power bar and you when you go into your competition and, for instance, for squats you’re using a specialty barbell🏋️ which you’ve never touched before.
+Having a bar that you’re going to use in competition can be very helpful.
+Otherwise, if you’re used to training on a powerlifting bar and you when you go into your competition and, for instance, you’re using a specialty barbell for squats🏋️ which you’ve never touched before.